gtvj/linux/machine-set-up.md

 Using **Synaptic Package Manager**:

-* Install`nodejs` and `npm` packages along with the dependencies identified by Synaptic Package Manager
+* Install `nodejs` and `npm` packages along with the dependencies identified by Synaptic Package Manager

+### Ruby

+Using **InSynaptic Package Manager**:

+* Install `Ruby` and its dependencies via Synaptic.
+Note: use the version that has the Ubuntu icon (since this is supported by the distribution.

 ### Install Atom text editor